groupdocs-merger/GroupDocs.Merger-Docs/python-net/developer-guide/merge/excel.md

     productCode: merger
     productPlatform: python-net
     appName: Merge XLSX files in Python via .NET
-    appDescription: Merge XLSX in a quick and efficient way using net language and GroupDocs.Merger for Python via .NET API, without the use of any third-party software like Microsoft or Open Office.
+    appDescription: Merge XLSX in a quick and efficient way using Python via .NET language and GroupDocs.Merger for Python via .NET API, without the use of any third-party software like Microsoft or Open Office.
     howTo:
         name: How to merge XLSX in Python via .NET
         description: Learn how to merge XLSX in Python via .NET language and GroupDocs.Merger for Python via .NET API, without the use of any third-party software like Microsoft or Open Office.
         url: merger/python-net/merge/[TRGT_LWR]/#how-to-merge-[TRGT_LWR]-files-in-python-net
         steps:
         - name: Load source XLSX files
           text: Create an instance of Merger class and pass source XLSX file path as a constructor parameter.
 You may specify absolute or relative file path as per your requirements.
           imageUrl: merger/net/images/merge-files-step-1.png
           imageHeight: 157
           imageWidth: 645